delabassee/java-lab/lab5-conference-app.md

 Here are a few tips that might be useful in the course of this Lab.

-* The left bar is used to navigate within the current exercise.
-The right bar is used to navigate between exercises.
-If it is too obtrusive, just hide it.
+* If the left navigation bar is too intrusive, just hide it temporarily using the top-left hamburger icon.

 * To switch between branches, use `git branch checkout {target-branch}`, ex. `git checkout -f lab10`